helm/charts/incubator/hydra/README.md

 # Prerequesites

-* Kubernetes 1.4+ with Beta APIs enabled
-* PV provisioner to support in the underlying infrastructure
+* Persistent volume provisioner to support in the underlying infrastructure

 # Install